Impact of $J/\psi$ pair production at the LHC and predictions in nonrelativistic QCD

-$Numerical~Inputs.$--Because of the complexity of the $J/\psi$ pair production, in our calculation, the computer algebra system MATHEMATICA is employed with the help of the package FEYNARTS \cite{feynarts} to generate the Feynman diagrams and amplitudes.
-The phase space integration is evaluated by employing the package LoopTools and Vegas.
+Because of the complexity of the $J/\psi$ pair production, in our calculation, the package FEYNARTS \cite{feynarts} is used to generate the Feynman diagrams and amplitudes.
+The phase space integration is evaluated by employing the package Vegas.